-Pritti trained in Cardiff and previously worked as a surgeon, she started working as a GP in Southampton in 2005 and now works part time at practices around the city.
-Her main role is with the University of Southampton as one of the module leads for primary medical care students and lead for faculty development for primary medical care, as well as the diversity theme lead.
+Pritti trained in Cardiff and previously worked as a surgeon, she started working as a GP in Southampton in 2005.
+She is currently a partner at the Living Well partnership of GP practices.
+Pritti’s main role is with the University of Southampton as a module lead for primary medical care for students and lead for faculty development for primary medical care, as well as the diversity theme lead.